lucasbrito92/discrete-cosin-transform/README.md

-# split_dct
+# Main purpose

-Split into high and low matrix frequencies by Discrete Cosin Transform
+Split images into high and low matrix frequencies by Discrete Cosin Transform

+# How to Run